AhmedN11/EgyBest-Automatic-Downloader/README.md

 These can be installed using the command : pip install -r requirements.txt

-And a Microsoft Edge browser (if you don't have a python IDE, you can turn the .py file into .exe using pyinstaller, just make sure to move the .exe file to the same location as the .py file).
+And a Microsoft Edge or Google Chrome browser.

 Please make sure that the browser and webdriver are up to date and are compatible (more on that below).

+NOTE : The folder containing the files MUST be named "EGYBEST" AND MUST be located on your DESKTOP.

 ## How to use :